TryExceptElse/chameleon-ipc/README.md

 ### Publisher

-A receiver wraps an interface implementation and makes calls to its methods on behalf of a client-side Proxy.
+A Publisher wraps an interface implementation and makes calls to its methods on behalf of a client-side Proxy.

-A Receiver type is generated for each annotated Interface type, and is easily instantiated by the user on the IPC server-side.
+A Publisher type is generated for each annotated Interface type, and is easily instantiated by the user on the IPC server-side.

 ```c++